Venezuela's Guaido calls for uprising but military loyal to Maduro for now

 Tens of thousands of people marched in Caracas in support of Guaido early on Tuesday, clashing with riot police along the main Francisco Fajardo thoroughfare.
 A National Guard armored car slammed into protesters who were throwing stones and hitting the vehicle.

-Seventy-eight people were injured in the incidents, most of them hit with pellets or rubber bullets, said Doctor Maggi Santi of the Salud Chacao health center in Caracas.
-None of the injuries were life-threatening, he added.
+Human rights groups said 109 people were injured in the incidents, most of them hit with pellets or rubber bullets.

 Venezuela is mired in a deep economic crisis despite its vast oil reserves.
 Shortages of food and medicine have prompted more than 3 million Venezuelans to emigrate in recent years.